 The core courses are beginning graduate courses.
 They emphasize the fundamentals, concepts, and analytical techniques relevant to Electrical/Computer Engineering.
 They also help the student prepare for the qualifying examination.

-Required Core Courses for Ph.D. and D.Eng degrees in Electrical Engineering: (choose three courses)
+Required Core Courses for Ph.D. degree in Electrical Engineering: (choose three courses)

 Students in Electrical Engineering must take three courses of the above courses.

-Required Core Courses for Ph.D. and D.Eng degrees in Computer Engineering: (choose three courses)
+Required Core Courses for Ph.D. degree in Computer Engineering:

 To successfully complete the program, a student must achieve a cumulative grade-point average (GPA) of at least 3.25 in all course work.